woke-shopper/woke-shopper.github.io/Vision-and-background.md

 - [Better World Shopper](http://betterworldshopper.org/) is a site designed to nudge people to purchase goods from responsible companies, and avoid the irresponsible ones.
 It ranks companies across five categories: Human Rights, The Environment, Animal Protection, Community Involvement and Social Justice.
  - While this site has incredible content curation, there were a few gaps I noticed:
-  1) This information should be in front of people at the appropriate time, when they're clicking "Add to cart".
+    1) **Not timely:** This information should be in front of people at the appropriate time, when they're clicking "Add to cart".
-  2) This is not an open project, and an actively maintained open-source project may provide fresher data.
+    2) **Dated sources:** This is not an open project, and an actively maintained open-source project may provide fresher data.
-  3) Navigating this site is not super usable.
+    3) **Usability:** Navigating this site is not as easy and integrated with purchase flow; information is buried.
+Related to point #1.
 - Actionable data about companies is difficult to come by.
 The most promising source appeared to be [CSRHub](https://csrhub.com), which normalizes reporting of Corporate Social Responsibility.
 After some investigation it became clear that this data wouldn't give consumers real actionable insight.
    - Example 1: [United Airlines receives a rating of 64/100](https://www.csrhub.com/CSR_and_sustainability_information/UAL-Corporation/).
 Even if we scrape and display that to customers it would show a 3 star rating, not necessarily indicative of how bad United Airlines appear to be (following the violence towards a passenger recently).
    - Example 2: [PETA](https://www.peta.org/) provides too broad of a listing of companies.
 While admirable, boycotting any company that does animal testing seems overly ambitious and impractical.
 We'd prefer a more focused boycott list.
 - The academic literature on CSR primarily uses this KLD database.
 That measure is apparently not credible, according to [this 10-year-old paper](http://faculty.haas.berkeley.edu/levine/papers/ChatterjiLevineToffel_060707%20WP.pdf).
 - The lack of consistency has to do with subjective ideologies and insufficient evidence.
 Even in the space of non-profits, where the measures directly impact revenue and incentives are better aligned, it’s a mess.
 Charity Navigator (and donors) overweight indicators like overhead and underweight actual evidence of impact.
 Some new entrants into the space (e.g. GiveWell) do a thorough and consistent job, but by adopting a super narrow and exhaustive approach that only appeals to a niche market of donors (and one that overly penalizes that which is more difficult to quantify).